doutorsocrates90/doutorsocrates90.github.io/lectures.md

 ## Alt Law Forum
 <img src="images/DSC01436.jpg" alt="" />

-Participant to present [Midia Tatica Brasil](http://thisismy.art.br/midia-tatica-brasil/) in Bangalore, India, 2004, a partnership between Sarai (India) and Waag Society (Netherlands)
+Participant to present [Midia Tatica Brasil](http://thisismy.art.br/midia-tatica-brasil/) in Bangalore, India, 2004, a partnership between Sarai (India) and Waag Society (Netherlands).
+The Alternative Law Forum (ALF) is a collective of lawyers based in Bengaluru, India, founded in March 2000.
+It was created to promote an alternative, socially engaged practice of law that addresses issues of social and economic injustice.
+ALF integrates litigation, critical research, pedagogy, and advocacy, often working with marginalized communities and grassroots organizations.
+Their work spans areas like gender and sexuality rights, labor and employment, environmental justice, and constitutional law.
+They also emphasize interdisciplinary approaches and creative methods to make legal knowledge more accessible and impactful

 ---